andyvorld/LGSTrayBattery/readme.md

 A rewrite/combination of my two programs [LGSTrayBattery](https://github.com/andyvorld/LGSTrayBattery) and [LGSTrayBattery_GHUB](https://github.com/andyvorld/LGSTrayBattery_GHUB), which should allow for interaction via both the native HID and Logitech Gaming Hub websockets.

-## New Features
+## New Features to V1
+- Retargetted from .Net Framework 4.6 to .Net 5
+    - Dropped 32Bit Windows
 - New reactive Icons
     - Now reacts to light/dark theme
     - Now reacts to what type of device you currently have selected (Supports mouse, keyboards and headsets)
-- Native HID Battery percentages now uses a formula rather old xml files
+- Native HID Battery percentages now uses a formula rather than old xml files
     - Assuming they use 3.7V lipo batteries, if you are getting weird battery percentages or voltage readings < 3.5V, please open an issue
+- Updated HID backend to detect plugging in wireless devices
-- Smarter polling (Planned)
+- Smarter polling
     - When successful don't update for a long delay, else check back frequently till an update
+- "Persistant" Data
+    - Device battery percentages should persists even if said device is disconnected, battery percentages will then be updated on reconnection

 ## Known Missing features
 - Force update battery percentage
 - Force rescan of devices
-- Reselect last device on startup

 ## Features
 ### Tray Indicator
 ![](https://i.imgur.com/g5e3jsz.png)